The Grand at Moon Palace in Cancun

 Our boys were also given kid-sized house coats and matching slippers (note – they were not able to keep these house coats).
 The shower in our room even had kids shampoo.
 Those little details matter, and they are much appreciated.

-The resort is also LOADED with fun kids activities.
-Read on…
+The resort has plenty of fun kids activities.

 The water park at The Grand is amazing!
 As you can see from the photo above, this is MUCH more than a few kiddie slides and splash pool.
-It’s a full on Water Park!
+It’s a legit Water Park!

 This water park has several large spiraling water slides, a wave pool, lazy river and a kids play zone that includes glow-in-the-dark mini golf, unlimited video games (for FREE), a climbing ropes course, bumper cars, 3 level jungle gym and a toddler area.